pityka/lamp/docs/docs/usage_overview.md

 where the BatchStream represent a stream of batches over the full set of training data.
 This factory function will then be called in each epoch.

-Lamp provides a helper which chops up the full batch of data - which we created earlier - into appropriately sized mini-batches.
+Lamp provides a helper which chops up the full batch of data into mini-batches.
 ```scala mdoc
 import lamp.data._
 val makeTrainingBatch = () =>